arh-eu/gds-java-sdk/README.md

 The name of the file containing the certificate chain, and your private key that should be used for secure (TLS) connection to the GDS should be given by the `-cert` option (it should be in PKCS12 format - a `*.p12` file).
-TLS will only be used if the scheme in the URL is `wss`, therefore the url should be specified as well (the GDS uses different port (and endpoint) for default and for encrypted connection).
+TLS will only be used if the scheme in the URL is `wss`, Therefore, the url should be specified as well (the GDS uses different port (and endpoint) for default and for encrypted connection).

 The password that was used to generate and encrypt the cert file should be given by the `-secret` flag.